github/docs/content/development/map-creation/create-offline-maps-yourself.md

 ## Common Issues
 ### OutOfMemoryError issue
-**Issue**: OsmAndMapCreator fails with message:
+**Issue**: OsmAndMapCreator fails with message -  OutOfMemoryError.

 The file you try to process with OsmAndMapCreator is too large.
 Either try to process a smaller file, or increase the memory for OsmAndMapCreator in the .sh or .bat file.
 The `-Xmx` parameter specifies how much memory the program can consume.
 Settings can be different for 64bit (more than 1.5GB) and 32bit (max around 1.5GB) machines.

 ### Empty file issue
 **Issue**: After converting an .osm to .obf with only a POI index, the .obf is empty, although original .osm file did contain POIs.
-What is wrong?

 It could be that a crucial tag was missing for OsmAndMapCreator to recognize a POI when you converted the osm from another source, like Garmin.
 If a point in the OSM file looks like this:
 ```
   <node id='-24' visible='true' lat='1.3094000' lon='103.7784000'>